FailAcademy/learning/wdp-vancouver/_slides/week-01/05-cli-vagrant.md

 ---

-# The Command Line and Development Environments
+# The Command Line and Your Development Environment

 .title-logo[![Red logo](/public/img/red-logo-white.svg)]